 Overview of Google Calendar

-Users can enable or disable special calendar visibility, including their Birthdays and friends’ extracted from email addresses, annual holidays and international holidays, or specific calendars. by country you can optionally display.
+Users can enable or disable remarkable calendar visibility, including their Birthdays and friends extracted from email addresses, annual holidays and international holidays, or specific calendars by country, which you can optionally display.

 Simple ways to sync and manage Google Calendar data on Windows 10 computers

 In the newly released updates, Microsoft has allowed users to sync Google Calendar data with the Calendar application available on Windows 10, and how to set it up as follows.